alaouichemAI/Towards-Building-my-Drug-Industry/weekly-log.md

 I've finished work on the LDLR receptor; all the receptors I'll work on will be here: https://github.com/alaouichemAI/Receptors
 Still working on the SMILES generator
+## Week 29 – 2025-02-25
+I've automated other pages
+I've finished work on the SMILES generator
+Still working on integreting it with the activity models to get drug like molecules for every receptor